unknown source

 - linear forest – Disjoint union of paths.

-- maximum matching on bipartite graphs $k$ implies that vertex cover is $\mathcal O(k)$ – KÅ‘nig’s theorem
+- maximum matching on bipartite graphs upper and lower bounds vertex cover by a linear function – KÅ‘nig’s theorem

-- vertex cover $k$ implies that maximum matching is $\mathcal O(k)$ – Every edge of the matching needs to be covered by at least one vertex.
+- vertex cover upper and lower bounds maximum matching by a linear function – Every edge of the matching needs to be covered by at least one vertex.
 Path shows lower bound.

 - odd cycle transversal is equal to distance to bipartite – Bipartite graphs is the graph class without any odd cycles.